NugzZ3D/NugzZ3D/Read About Me.md

 - Hi, I’m @NugzZ3D
-- Daily im a stuendt , and in my freetime i prefer to make interiors for FiveM.
+- Daily im a student , and in my free time i prefer to make interiors for FiveM.
 -
 - 📫 How to reach me:
  - - Official discord server: [NugzZ Development](https://discord.gg/33tGaHK2Fb)